- Coronavirus (COVID-19)

 - From the CEO

 The Agency and NDIS Quality and Safeguard Commission (NDIS Commission) have jointly released an open letter to all Victorian participants, their families and carers.
 Read the letter in full below.
+An easy read version is available.

 We wanted to write to you to remind you of the support available through the National Disability Insurance Scheme (NDIS) and the NDIS Quality and Safeguards Commission (NDIS Commission) during the coronavirus (COVID-19) pandemic.